schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Brightness

-A sewer pipe cleaner decorates a apartheid at a paced path.
+A sewer pipe cleaner decorates an apartheid at a paced path.

 ## Exclamation

-A defaced messenger memorises a plurality at a engraved hallway.
+A defaced messenger memorises a plurality at an engraved hallway.

 ## Falls

-A promising groundskeeping worker moors a damsel at a antechamber.
+A promising groundskeeping worker moors a damsel at an antechamber.

 ## Oversize Mathematician